greyshirtguy/Pro7SinglePresentationRemote/README.md

 Click any slide to trigger it (Space Bar and Arrow keys also work!)

-Please note this is BETA and it may change/break at any time!
-(I've only put a few hours into it so far)

 Tip: To use this on an iPad you will need to host it on a webserver that the iPad can access (iPads cannot open locally saved .html files)
 Ideally you would host it on a local http server on your lan (this makes most browser happier from a security prespective).